JordyMail/JordyMail/README.md

 ## Hi I'm Jordy

-🎓Computer science student at President University <br/>
+🎓Undergraduate computer science student at President University <br/>
 🤵For another info you can check my linkedin profile <a href="https://www.linkedin.com/in/jordy-mail-33500b28b/">Jordy Mail</a> <br/>